Healthy Recipes Blog

 • When cooking the garlic, cook until it's golden brown, then add the noodles.
 Garlic tends to go from golden to burnt pretty fast, so be vigilant.

-• You can keep the leftovers in the fridge, in an airtight container, for 2-3 days.
+• You can keep the leftovers in an airtight container in the fridge for up to 4 days.
 Reheat them gently in the microwave at 50% power.

 Nutrition per Serving